memN0ps/memN0ps.github.io/_posts/2020-10-12-Stack-Based-Buffer-Overflows-DEP-Part-4.md

 ## Return Oriented Programming (ROP)

-Since we can't just drop shellcode on the stack like we usually do for a classic buffer overflow without any memory protection, we need to use something called Return Oriented programming.
+Since we can't just drop shellcode on the stack like we usually do for a classic buffer overflow without any memory protection, we need to use something called Return Oriented Programming.

-Return Oriented Programming is a technique used in exploit development to counter-memory protections such as Data Execution Prevention (DEP) by using chaining together existing sequence of instructions or snippets of code within the program called gadgets, usually followed by a `RETN`.
+Return Oriented Programming is a technique used in exploit development to counter-memory protections such as Data Execution Prevention (DEP) by chaining together existing sequence of instructions or snippets of code within the program called gadgets, usually followed by a `RETN`.
 The `RETN` instruction will POP the return address from the stack back into the EIP register and redirect execution flow.
 We can use these instructions to return to another region in memory, rather than the intended area in memory, to execute a function or code of our choice, that makes the stack executable (`VirtualProtect()`).

 When a function is called the caller places the arguments of the function on the stack then places the returns address on the stack (the next instruction to be executed right after the function is called).
 When a function has finished performing the intended tasks, it will call the `RET` instruction, which POPs the return address back into the EIP register to resume execution flow.
 We can hijack the execution flow to return to an existing function.
 In Linux, this function could be `system()` with the arguments `/bin/sh` (`ret2system`), which pops a shell or `mprotect()` `(ret2mprotect)`, which makes the stack executable.
 However, in Windows we have functions such as `VirtulAlloc(), HeapCreate(), SetProcessDEPPolicy(), NtSetInformationProcess(), VirtualProtect(), or WriteProtectMemory()` etc...